proxmox/proxmox-datacenter-manager/docs/roadmap.rst

    - API Endpoints for ``remote-tasks``, ``remote-update``, and ``metrics-collection`` were moved under ``/remotes``.

-- Some API endpoints will now correctly return 403 FORBIDDEN error codes when a user has insufficient permissions instead of 401 UNAUTHORIZED.
+- Some API endpoints will now correctly return 403 Forbidden error codes when a user has insufficient permissions instead of 401 Unauthorized.

      API users relying on the previous erroneous return code may break.
 Affected are the following
      endpoints: